 "Just five more minutes!"
 Sound familiar?
 If you’ve ever battled with your teen over screen time, you’re not alone.
-Many parents worry about how much time their kids spend on devices—especially when that “five more minutes” turns into hours.
+Many parents worry about how much screen time for teens is enough—especially when that “five more minutes” turns into hours.

-So, how much screen time is too much?
+So, how much screen time for teens is too much?
 More importantly, how can you help your teen build healthier habits—without turning every conversation into an argument?

 Before we talk about solutions, let’s look at the numbers.